nilsmango/nilsmango.ch/content/version-control-for-obsidian/index.md

 I thought, "How hard could it be?" - and voilà, after only one full day of work and swearing, I was able to successfully automate version control for my Obsidian Vault.

 ## The Plan
-1. Make a new older on your MacBook called `Version Control Obsidian`, copy your vault into this folder.
+1. Create a new folder on your MacBook called `Version Control Obsidian`, copy your vault into this folder.
 2. Put that folder under version control via Git and GitHub
 3. Copy your Vault Folder in iCloud Documents to that `Version Control Obsidian` folder and commit changes and push to a private GitHub repository with a launchd job of a shell script once a day.